TS-Tallo/buttercup/deployment/README.md

 - `gettext` package
 - An active Azure subscription.
 - An account in Azure Entra ID.
-- Access credentials to the competition Tailscale tailnet.

 - Minikube installed, if you want to test the full CRS locally (linux/amd64 system recommended).

 ### Azure